datalust/seq-docker-windows/README.md

 Source code in this repository (build scripts and Dockerfiles) are licensed under the Apache 2.0 License.
 This does not include the Seq installer or executable/content files that will be embedded into built Docker images.

+### Storage

+Data will be stored in the running container.
+This will not survive restarts. **Persistent volume mounts are not yet supported.**

+### Ports and protocols

+The image exposes the Seq web UI on port 5341. **HTTPS is not yet supported.**